 Auth

 The decision to use passportjs was mostly because it’s what the course, at the time I took it, had taught up to that point.
 If I could do it again, I would have chosen a more comprehensive library like better-auth.
-The reason I feel that better-auth is a better choice is because Auth is a very sensitive aspect of web dev.
-I do not trust myself with implementing auth on my own, and while passport does a lot of heavy lifting, I had to implement some things in my database schema to make passportjs and my express app work with both email and google social login.
+I feel that better-auth is a better choice because Auth is a very sensitive aspect of web dev.
+I do not trust myself with implementing auth on my own, and while passport does a lot of heavy lifting, I had to implement some things in my database schema to make passportjs and my express app work with both email and Google social login.

 Better-Auth already has a lot of helper scripts and functionality to get your database in line with best practices for login in using different methods.
 So as a learning project, passportJS was good and got me to see the types of requirements needed in the database layer that are necessary for auth to function properly.
 However in future projects, I would much rather use better-auth or a paid provider like WorkOS if the project could be used by enterprises.